 As you have already learned, bending the neck sideways and shrugging your shoulders are functions of

 This is exactly the way you use the muscle when you hold your phone ‘hands free’.
 This is a very unnatural position.

 Although at the time it might not seem to overstress your neck, after a while it does your levator no good.

-This static tucking position, especially if you do not have well trained shoulders and do it often and for long times, it will become just too much.
+This static tucking position, especially if you do not have well trained shoulders and do it often and for long times, will become just too much.